-A study in 2015 by Haereticus Environmental Laboratory, a not-for-profit Research Institute, found that the chemicals oxybenzone and octinoxate, present in many sunscreen brands, cause bleaching, DNA damage, deformities, and ultimately death of the coral reef.
-The study also shows that these chemicals are harmful to the aquatic life, can cause neurological behavioural changes in fish, induce feminism characteristics in adult male fish and lead to diseases in sea urchins, parrotfish and other aquatic species.
-Over the time, exposure to these chemicals have an detrimental effect on other endangered species like sea turtles found in the Hawaiin waters.
+A study in 2015 by Haereticus Environmental Laboratory, a not for profit scientific organization, found that the chemicals present in the sunscreen cause bleaching, DNA damage deformities,and ultimately death in coral reef when these chemicals are washed off beachgoers or discharged into wastewater plants and deposited into bodies of water.
+The study also states that these chemicals can induce some feminism characteristics in adult male fish and lead to an increase in diseases from creatures like sea urchins, parrotfish and other similar mammals.
+In addition it can harm the neurological behavioural changes in fish which in turn can have a more detrimental effect on other endangered species like sea turtles found in the Hawaiin waters.

-Software tool like ViridisChem’s Chemical Analyzer can help chemists, scientists, dermatologists evaluate the toxicity of known and novel chemicals within seconds.
-This platform uses information from the world’s largest toxicity database (covering 93 million chemicals, 3 billion properties) and utilizes industry-standard AI-powered prediction models to graphically present the toxicity of any chemical, including Oxybenzone and Octinoxate.
+Using a software like ViridisChem’s Chemical Analyzer helps chemists, scientists, dermatologists evaluate the toxicity of known and novel chemicals within seconds.
+This platform uses information from the world’s largest toxicity database (covering 93 million chemicals, 3 billion properties) and utilizes industry-standard AI-powered prediction models to graphically present the toxicity of any chemical, including Oxybenzone and octinoxate.

 Screen-shot of ViridisChem Chemical Analyzer tox-profiles

-The Chemical Analyzer has the capacity to search for similar and less toxic chemicals and predict the toxicity of novel chemicals in real time, allowing users to explore both tested and untested alternatives (register for <ahref="https://app.viridischem.com/registration.html">FREE TRIAL).
+The Chemical Analyzer also has the capacity to search for similar and less toxic chemicals and even predicts the toxicity of novel chemicals in real time, allowing users to explore both tested and untested alternatives (register for a FREE trial).

-"With the recent focus of chemical toxicity impact on humans, animals and environment, Governments worldwide are adopting stricter regulations.
+“With the recent focus of chemical toxicity impact on humans, animals and environment, and awareness of the devastating impact it has caused in many cases, Governments worldwide are adopting stricter regulations.
 As a result, companies are re-evaluating their production processes and trying to see how they can avoid product recalls by replacing the use of toxic chemicals with less toxic alternatives.
 But availability of comprehensive toxicity information is a critical issue.
-Even though the United Nations, US-EPA, EU-REACH are spending more resources to provide in-silico predictive information on the chemicals, covering the number of chemicals existing today is a major challenge.
+Even though the United Nations, US-EPA, EU-REACH are spending more resources to provide in-silico predictive information on the chemicals, covering the number of chemicals existing today is a major challenge.”

 “This is one of the main reason we started ViridisChem to help scientists define sustainable and green product development, and help them make critical decisions on what to use and what to avoid.” says Neelam Vaidya , CEO of ViridisChem.